This Is Gavin Newsom: Reception

 Vulture describes Newsom's podcast "as the governor's more direct effort at political outreach across the aisle."
 It has received exposure due to its exploration of differing political viewpoints.
 The New Yorker suggests that he needs his podcast to distance himself from the progressive wing of the Democratic Party.
-California Senator Ben Allen valued Newsom's goal of emphasizing these viewpoints by noting the importance of open dialogue.
-Kentucky governor Andy Beshear publicly supported Newsom's podcast, but criticized his choice to interview Steve Bannon as his guest.
+California state Senator Ben Allen valued Newsom's goal of emphasizing these viewpoints by noting the importance of open dialogue.
+Kentucky Governor Andy Beshear publicly supported Newsom's podcast, but criticized his choice to interview Steve Bannon as his guest.
 The left wing blog Daily Kos said that his status as a Democrat could be a significant influence in the realm of podcasting, which is dominated by right-wing voices.

 Newsom garnered publicity for his rhetoric on the first episode ("And, This is Charlie Kirk"); he shared his opposition to the term Latinx, suggested his opposition to gender transition surgeries for inmates and said that it was "deeply unfair" for transgender women to participate in women's sports.
 Newsom originally said to Kirk about this issue: "I think it's an issue of fairness; I completely agree with you on that.
 It is an issue of fairness, it's deeply unfair."
 MSNBC said that "the governor's comments [were] a departure from his relatively progressive record on LGBTQ rights," due to his influence on LGBTQ rights in the United States.

 Newsom was criticized by some Democrats for his willingness to converse with conservatives; he said that his podcast explores how the Republican Party's messaging in the 2024 election win voters.
 Some people believe his podcast plays him more politically moderate, with ongoing speculation he is preparing himself as a potential Democratic candidate for president in the 2028 election, in which Newsom will possibly run for president after leaving office as California governor at the end of his term in January 2027.
 As of April 2, 2025, This Is Gavin Newsom is ranked as the 40th most popular podcast on Spotify and ranked as 53rd on iHeart's "Podcasts Top 100" list.